tomdns/blog/tutorials/sliced-mountains.md

 ## Intro

+*Update: this should be a lot easier witht he HeightField Terrace node, I haven't tried it yet for this case*

 Ludum Dare 44 is now over.
 It's been fun!
 Since quite a few people asked for it, here's a little breakdown of the islands in our game *Seaway*.
 You can see it in action [here](https://borderline.itch.io/seaway).

 We wanted to recreate islands similar to the ones we find in *Godus*, in a more simplified version.